linhhv-1996/NewUI/content/english/blog/11_micro_saas_ideas_that_will_make_a_developer_very_wealthy_in_2024/index.md

 {{< image src="images/blog/10_micro_saa_s_ideas_that_will_make_a_developer_very_wealthy_in_2024/1.webp" alt="alter-text" height="" width="1920px" class="img-fluid mb-3" caption="" webp="true" position="float-left" >}}

-Let's go over 10microsass ideas you can start this weekend.

 Micro software as a service businesses are great ones to run.

 They have high profit margins, recurring revenue, and they can even be run by just a solo founder.